paypal/squbs/docs/zkcluster.md

 ## User Guide

-Start by simply registering the extension as all normal akka extension.
+Start by simply registering the extension as all normal pekko extension.
 Then you access the `zkClusterActor` and use it as follows:

 ```scala
 val zkClusterActor = ZkCluster(system).zkClusterActor